MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

 <a name="Exercise2"></a>
 ## Exercise 2: Write cross-platform UI test scripts ##

 Xamarin.UITest provides a rich API for implementing sophisticated UI tests.
-You can simulate button clicks, insert text into entry fields, change the orientation of the device (or emulator), and a whole lot more.
+You can simulate button clicks, insert text into entry fields, change the orientation of the device (or emulator), and more.
 In this exercise, you will add code to the Android AppLaunches test to perform simple actions using just a few of the APIs available in the Xamarin.UITest framework.

 1. Open **Tests.cs** in the **DroneLander.UITest** project and replace the code in the ```AppLaunches``` method with the following code: